 2. American Pitbull Terrier

 While the Pitbull comes in many shapes and sizes, they are all lovable and loving, no matter what society tries to say otherwise.
 Originally bred to be a nanny dog, Pitbulls make wonderful companions and are great with kids, especially when raised together.

 The Chessie is an American classic, as it was one of the first dogs ever recognized by the American Kennel Club.
 They are known for the affection they will show you and your family, as well as the affection they show for jumping in a big body of water.

 5. Australian Terrier

-Don’t let their cuteness fool you — the Australian Terrier is a scrappy little dog!
-Known for being wonderful show dogs and their all-around cuteness, the Aussie also like to hunt rats and snakes.
+Don’t let their cuteness fool you—the Australian Terrier is a tough little dog!
+Known for being wonderful show dogs and their all-around cuteness, the Aussie also likes to hunt rats and snakes.